 1. Broad Negative Match

 Much like the broad match type, negative broad match keywords must be present in the search query irrespective of the order.
 However, remember for any synonym your ad will still end up showing.
-For example, -soft toy will block ads from showing for queries such as soft toy online, buy soft toy for girls, soft and toy for kids etc. However if any of the keyword is missing in the query your ad will be triggered, e.g., for search queries such as toys for kids, soft and cuddly dolls etc.
+For example, -soft toy will block ads from showing for queries such as soft toy online, buy soft toy for girls, soft and toy for kids etc. However if any of the keyword is missing in the query your ad will be triggered, e.g., for search queries such as toys for kids, soft and cuddly dolls etc. your ad will be displayed.

 2. Phrase Negative